 What You Need to Know About Humanities

-- Pursue your passion by earning a certificate in writing, media, modern language, advanced modern language—French, German, or Spanish—or teaching English to speakers of other languages.
+- Pursue your passion by earning a certificate in writing, media, modern language—French, German, or Spanish—or teaching English to speakers of other languages.

 - Our progressive department demonstrates intellectual diversity with faculty who are regarded as excellent teachers.
 Here you’ll find faculty with new ideas, experience using cutting edge technology, and world-class scholarship.

-- The radically renovated Humanities Digital Media Zone (HDMZ) is your dedicated computer lab, language resource, and media production facility.
+- The Humanities Digital Media Zone (HDMZ) is your dedicated computer lab, language resource, and media production facility.

 - Collaborate with other students on reading, writing, and oral presentations in our Multiliteracies Center.